-General Assembly added to the absentee ballot provisions a requirement that the "elector shall...fill out, date and sign [a] declaration printed on" the outer envelope used to return absentee ballots.
+The Election Code has long provided an absentee ballot option for certain Pennsylvania voters.
+See 25 P.S. §§ 3146.1-3146.9; R0008, ¶ 26.
+In 1963, the General Assembly added to the absentee ballot provisions a requirement that the "elector shall ... fill out, date and sign [a] declaration printed on" the outer envelope used to return absentee ballots.
 Act of Aug.
 13, 1963, P.L.
 707, No. 379, sec.
 22, § 1306.
 At the same time, the Code's canvassing provision was amended to instruct county boards to set aside ballots returned in envelopes bearing a date after the election, id., sec.
 24 § 1308(c).
 Thus, for a brief time in the 1960s, the Election Code directed use of the handwritten envelope date as part of the determination whether absentee ballots were timely.

 But in 1968, the Legislature updated the Code to make date of receipt the sole factor in determining timeliness of absentee ballots, eliminating the requirement to set aside ballots based on the envelope date.
 Act of Dec.
 11, 1968, P.L.
 1183, No. 375, sec.
 8, §§ 1308(a) & (c).
-Thus, while the instruction to "fill out, date and sign" the envelope declaration remained after 1969, the only date used to determine an whether an absentee ballot was submitted on time was date of receipt.
+Thus, while the instruction to "fill out, date and sign" the envelope declaration remained after 1969, whether the absentee ballot arrived at the election office by the statutory deadline was the exclusive method of determining the timeliness of an absentee ballot.

 In 2019, the General Assembly enacted Act 77, which provides all eligible voters the option of no-excuse mail voting.
-R0008, \P 26.
+R0008, $\P$ 26.
 The General Assembly largely repurposed the Code's absentee-ballot provisions in the new mail-ballot provisions, including carrying over the instruction from § 3146.6(a) to "fill out, date and sign" a declaration printed on the return envelope.
-As the Legislature's Republican Party leadership has acknowledged, the General Assembly adopted the absentee-ballot language wholesale "to minimize the complexities of legislative drafting," R0122 (6/24/24 Br. of Amici Curiae Bryan Cutler, et al.), not because the legislature made any determination that the voter-written date served some purpose in administering the mail ballot process.
+As the legislature's Republican Party leadership has acknowledged, the General Assembly adopted the absentee-ballot language wholesale "to minimize the complexities of legislative drafting," R0122 (6/24/24 Br. of Amici Curiae Bryan Cutler, et al.), not because it made any determination that the voter-written date served some purpose in administering the mail ballot process.
 Thus, the legislative history of Act 77 contains no indication that the General Assembly gave any thought to whether the vestigial "shall...date" language should be enforced to disenfranchise mail-ballot voters who do not strictly comply with it.
-K.COM

-Voting by Mail in Pennsylvania II.
+C. Voting by Mail in Pennsylvania